-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we are providing training to our staff, initially to those who have direct contact and responsibility for procurement within the firm.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we have procured training

-We require the firm's partners and staff, that is all members, partners, employees, officers, directors and consultants of the firm, including temporary workers and others who are subject to the direction of the firm, to comply with our Anti-slavery and Human Trafficking Policy.
+We require all members, partners, employees, officers, directors and consultants of the firm, including temporary workers and others who are subject to the direction of the firm, to comply with our Anti-slavery and Human Trafficking Policy.
 As with all alleged violations of policy, we investigate issues and take the appropriate action up to and including termination of employment and termination of agreements for suppliers and contractors.

 Chief Executive Officer